 The band’s recordings have been met with enthusiastic response and won wide critical acclaim.

 Currently the various groups within the main musical organization are extremely active.
 Their wide ranging activities include live, televised and broadcast music, colourful marching displays, concert performances, ceremonial fanfare trumpets, opening ceremonies at many functions and conventions, and dance and reception music.
 The band looks forward to special performances from invitations received nationally and internationally in 2005.

-The Director of Music is Lieutenant Kevin Anderson CD.
+The Director of Music is Captain Kevin Anderson CD.

 The Drum Major is Mike Morello CD.